Skip to main content

 Yes - See details

 If you have an idea for a project or some questions about WdKA you should sign up for Office Hours!
-For the week, Weronika and Skye are avialble to meet with students, faculty and staff.
+For the week, Weronika and Skye are available to meet with students, faculty and staff.

 Weronika Zielińska-Klein

-Weronika Zielińska-Klein works as an artist, researcher, and educator.
-She has been running Upominki (gifts in Polish), a project space in her family home in Rotterdam, formerly known as Guestroom, since 2012.
-In her work, she often explores various curatorial approaches in which gift-giving and hospitality are central.
-Zielińska currently serves as a Principal Lecturer and, until June 2025, was the leader of Autonomous Practices, an interdisciplinary BA program at the Willem de Kooning Academy, Rotterdam University of Applied Sciences.
-Zielińska is a PhD candidate at the University of Amsterdam, Faculty of Humanities, Amsterdam School for Heritage, Memory, and Material Culture (AHM).
-Her interdisciplinary PhD research in art history, theory, and artistic practice examines the intersection of pedagogy, feminism, and artistic research.
+Weronika Zielińska-Klein is an artist, researcher, curator, educator, and a mother.
+She has been running Upominki (gifts in Polish), a project space in her family home in Rotterdam, since 2012.
+In her work, she often explores curatorial approaches in which gift-giving and hospitality are central.
+Zielińska is a PhD candidate at the University of Amsterdam, Faculty of Humanities, at the Amsterdam School for Heritage, Memory, and Material Culture (AHM).
+Her interdisciplinary project brings together art history, theory, and artistic practice to examine the intersection of pedagogy, feminism, and artistic research.
+Specifically, she researches mother-artists' initiatives, collectives, and networks, and how their self-organizing practices contribute to discussions of artistic autonomy, while recognizing the proximity and interconnectedness of artistic and political autonomy, particularly in relation to reproductive and collective labor.

 Skye Maule-O’Brien